corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 ```
 dotnet build
-.\bin\Debug\net6.0\JsonSchemaSample.exe
+.\bin\Debug\net7.0\JsonSchemaSample.exe
 ```

 We see...

 ```
-Oldroyd, : 14 July 1944
-michaelOldroyd is valid.
+Unhandled exception.
+System.InvalidOperationException: Operation is not valid due to the current state of the object.
+   at JsonSchemaSample.Api.Person.PersonNameElement.op_Implicit(PersonNameElement value) in C:\Users\matth\source\repos\JsonSchemaSample\api\Person.PersonNameElement.String.cs:line 113
+   at Program.<Main>$(String[] args) in C:\Users\matth\source\repos\JsonSchemaSample\Program.cs:line 17
 ```

-So what has happened?
-Well, as we expected, `michaelOldroyd` is still valid.
+What that tells us is that we cannot implictly convert the missing `PersonName` element into a non-nullable string.

-But we've got a missing `givenName`, which leads to a trailing comma in our output.
-What can we about that?
+What can we do about that?

 ## Values, Null, and Undefined